Copyright Helena P. Schrader

 She grew up sailing on the Maine coast and served as a petty officer on the sail-training schooners Sir Winston Churchill and Malcolm Miller.
 She has owned four horses over the years.
 She retired and now she lives with her husband Herbert and her two dogs Max and Roma.

-Dr. Helena P. Schrader is the author of six critically acclaimed non-fiction history books and twenty historical novels, eleven of which have earned one or more literary awards.
+Dr. Helena P. Schrader is the author of six critically acclaimed non-fiction history books and twenty historical novels, twelve of which have earned one or more literary awards.
 She holds a PhD in history from the University of Hamburg, which she earned with a ground-breaking biography of a leader of the German Resistance to Hitler and served as an American diplomat in Europe and Africa.

 Helena’s chief areas of expertise are Aviation, the Second World War, Ancient Sparta, and the Crusader States.